keremaras1/todo-app/README.md

    cd todo-app

 2. **Backend Setup**:
-- Navigate to the server folder, install backend dependencies, and start the backend server:
+- From the todo-app directory navigate to the server directory, install backend dependencies, and start the backend server:
    ```bash
    cd server
    npm install